 Specific educational and experience requirements are set by this agency based on the essential job functions assigned to the position.

-Environment —Work may be performed in a standard stadium setting with frequent travel to CYSEC locations to perform departmental activities in response to urgent requests or critical incidents.
-Employee may be required to work indoors or outdoors in areas of extreme heat or cold, and may be exposed to moderate exposure to unusual elements, such as extreme temperatures, dirt, dust, fumes, smoke, unpleasant odors, and/or loud noises.
-The noise level of the work environment is usually moderate but may be consistently loud as in an outdoor professional sports venue.
-Employee is subject to emergency call-out at any time and may be required to work extended hours including evenings and weekends.
-Work is occasionally performed at extreme heights or within confined spaces.
+Environment —Work may be performed in a standard office setting with frequent travel to worksite locations to perform project management.
+Employee may be required to be present indoors or outdoors in areas of extreme heat or cold.
+The noise level of the work environment is usually moderate but may be occasionally loud due to alarms, equipment noise, etc. Employee may be required to work extended hours including evenings and weekends.

-Physical —Primary functions require sufficient physical ability and mobility to work in an stadium setting and to participate in urgent and/or emergency response situations for on average about six (6) hours a day; to walk, stand, or sit for prolonged periods of time; to climb stairs and multiple types of ladders, to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull moderate to heavy amounts of weight up to 50 pounds; to operate office equipment requiring repetitive hand movement and fine coordination including the use of computer keyboards; to operate a vehicle to travel to various locations; to operate and use specialized equipment; and to verbally communicate to exchange information.
+Physical —Primary functions require sufficient physical ability and mobility to work in an office setting; to walk, stand, or sit for prolonged periods of time; to operate office equipment requiring repetitive hand movement and fine coordination including the use of computer keyboards; to operate a vehicle to travel to various locations; to operate and use specialized equipment; and to verbally communicate to exchange information.

 How to Apply:

-Interested candidates must submit an MSA employment application via webform, e-mail or mail.
+Interested candidates must submit an MSA employment application via e-mail or mail.

 Option 1 (Preferred)—Visit MSA’s website, www.mdstad.com, Apply For a Job and use the link at the bottom of the page to complete an electronic application.

-Option 2 - Electronically send application and any other necessary materials to email@example.com with the Announcement Number AV Tech 06-19 in the subject line.
+Option 2 - Electronically send application and any other necessary materials to email@example.com with the Announcement Number PROJCOOR08-19 in the subject line.